inji/mimoto/deploy/README.md

   * If you are using **Inji Mobile Wallet with offline credentials**, datashare deployment is not required.
 * Note: During the installation of Mimoto and Datashare, ensure that the active_profile_env parameter in the ConfigMap of the config-server-share (in the injiweb namespace) is set to: default,inji-default,standalone

-### To Deploy Mimoto WITHOUT Datashare (For Offline Credentials Only)
+### To Deploy Mimoto WITHOUT Datashare
-If you are using Inji Mobile Wallet with offline credentials and do not need datashare, follow these steps:
+If you are only using Inji Mobile Wallet and do not need datashare, follow these steps:

 1. **Edit the install.sh script:**
    - Open `deploy/mimoto/install.sh`